danthegoodman1/RaftHouse/README.md

 This requires all nodes to be online.
 Not acceptable because it's not required for consistency.
 What's the point of replicas if you can't insert when they are all alive?
 In the use cases we're building, we're only selecting during recovery, but inserting all the time, which is the opposite pattern this setting is optimized for.

-_"What about the `select_sequential_consistency` setting?"
+_"What about the `select_sequential_consistency` setting?"_

 Astute observation!
 Yes this works in many cases, but puts a lot of load on Keeper, which is probably not as performant as RaftHouse.
+You also need to set up async inserts, tweak lots of settings, etc. that are pretty poorly documented and esoteric information about ClickHouse.

 ## Known Limitations